 Therapies Offered At Our Paducah Kentucky Opioid Addiction Rehab Center

-- Individual therapy – Addictions do not develop out of thin air, rather they are typically tied to several deeply rooted personal issues.
+Addictions do not develop out of thin air, rather they are typically tied to several deeply rooted personal issues.
 The goal of individual therapy is to identify and address those issues with the help of a therapist.
-As the client shares his or her experiences and emotions, the therapist will work to apply effective therapies (such as cognitive behavioral therapy) within the client’s therapy sessions to help treat these issues.
+As the patient shares his or her experiences and emotions, the therapist will work to apply effective therapies (such as cognitive behavioral therapy) within the patient’s therapy sessions to help treat these issues.

-There are several other therapies that clients can participate in can include eye movement desensitization and reprocessing (EMDR), dialectical behavior therapy (DBT), motivational interviewing, and group therapy.
+There are several other therapies that patients can participate in can include eye movement desensitization and reprocessing (EMDR), dialectical behavior therapy (DBT), motivational interviewing, and group therapy.

-Our opioid addiction rehab center in Paducah, Kentucky provides several different resources to clients throughout the duration of their stay – resources that are evidence-based and effective.
-However, when the client is ready to transition back into his or her everyday life outside of a Paducah Kentucky opioid addiction rehab center, he or she can benefit from a solid aftercare plan.
+Our opioid addiction rehab center provides several different resources to patients throughout the duration of their stay – resources that are evidence-based and effective.
+However, when the patient is ready to transition back into his or her everyday life outside of a treatment center, he or she can benefit from a solid aftercare plan.

-Get Professional Help At Our Opioid Addiction Rehab Center In Paducah Kentucky
+Get Professional Help At Our Opioid Rehab in Paducah, Kentucky

 If you are addicted to opioids, you are not alone.
 Making the decision to get treatment can be very difficult; however, doing so can save your life.